publicvoid1337/Chess-PGN-Shuffler/README.md

 # Chess-PGN-Shuffler
 Small program in python to shuffle and merge all of your chess games.

+[]!(misc/shuffler.png)

 ## Installation
-[Pre-built binaries](https://github.com/publicvoid1337/Chess-PGN-Shuffler/releases) are avaliable for Windows and Linux, but you can also choose to compile from source.
+[Pre-built binaries](https://github.com/publicvoid1337/Chess-PGN-Shuffler/releases) are available for Windows and Linux, but you can also choose to compile from source.

 Clone the repository or download the source code manually.